In Vitro Diagnostic Regulation (IVDR)

 We support your lab in advanced staining

 We achieve standardisation by using one protocol as the way to achieve optimal quality.
-Simplify your lab accreditation & IVDR compliance with our quality-controlled system, designed and tested to perform optimally.
+Simplify your lab accreditation and IVDR compliance with our quality-controlled system, designed and tested to perform optimally.
 Yet, when we speak of quality, it is not just about our technology and innovation.
 It is about who we collaborate with.
 NordiQC is an independent external quality assessment partner that allows us to provide you with a wide range of optimal only biomarkers.
 Their quality assurance sets the foundation for everything we do.
-You can therefore have the confidence, using optimal only biomarkers for the best profiling, receiving the optimal slide every time.
+You can have the confidence, using optimal-only biomarkers for the best profiling, receiving the optimal slide every time.

 If you have any questions, please contact us at info@sakura.eu.